Isabel Fernandes (P.I. 2009 -Julho 2022) (School of Arts and Humanities, University of Lisbon)

-Isabel Fernandes (PhD – 1988; Habilitation – 2007) is a Full Professor at the Department of English Studies, School of Arts and Humanities, University of Lisbon.
+Isabel Fernandes (PhD – 1988; Habilitation – 2007) was a Full Professor at the Department of English Studies, School of Arts and Humanities, University of Lisbon.
 She also created and coordinates the international and interdisciplinary Programme on Narrative & Medicine since 2009, known as Project in Medical Humanities, from 2018 onwards.
 She is PI (Principal Investigator) of SHARE – Saúde e Humanidades Actuando em REde / Health and Humanities Acting Together, funded by FCT (June 2018 – June 2021).
 She has published extensively in the fields of her expertise, namely, English Literature, Narratology, Inter-art Studies and, more recently, Narrative Medicine.
-Among her more recent publications are the following books: Olhar a Escrita: Para uma Introdução ao Estudo da Literatura na Universidade (2005), Critical Dialogues: Slow Readings of English Literary Texts (2011), Literatura: a (in)disciplina na intersecção dos saberes e das artes (2011).
-She coordinated and coedited the following volumes: Creative Dialogues: Narrative and Medicine (2015) and Contar (com) a Medicina (first published in 2015; revised and extended editions in 2016 and 2018).
+Among her more recent publications are the following books: Olhar a Escrita: Para uma Introdução ao Estudo da Literatura na Universidade (2004), Critical Dialogues: Slow Readings of English Literary Texts (2011), Literatura: a (in)disciplina na intersecção dos saberes e das artes (2011).
+She coordinated and coedited the following volumes: Creative Dialogues: Narrative and Medicine (2015), Contar (com) a Medicina (first published in 2015; revised and extended editions in 2016 and 2018), and Entrecruzares Bioéticos (2020).

 Adelino Dias Cardoso (CHAM - Centre for the Humanities, NOVA University of Lisbon)